amized/react-sequencer/README.md

 ## Overview

-React Sequencer sets up a step-based sequencer that transitions through any number of steps with indivdual durations.
+React Sequencer gives you a step-based sequencer that transitions through any number of steps with indivdual durations.
+You can inject your components with that state in order to perform animations, transitions, music, or any complex time-sequenced set of events.

-The idea here is that you get a simple, easily-configurable, non-ambiguous state machine and api to control your animations.
-The state is passed to your component and it's totally up to you how you render it - whether it's through css animation, className animation or use of an external graphics library.

 When you create a sequencer you will pass in a configuration array to tell it what the steps are:

 ```javascript
 [